hudsonlessa/desafio-front-end/README.md

 This project has been proposed as a test in a selective process for Front-End Developer.

 The project's objectives revolved around developing a fictional newspaper home page front-end, carefully following the specified design, being restricted any CSS framework usage.
-The objectives also included employment of JavaScript technologies and CSS pre-processors for development.
+The objectives also included the employment of JavaScript technologies and CSS preprocessors for development.

 ### Built with